YBL123/sei-group-project/README.md

 ### Map Thumbnail

 I built the map thumbnail as an independent component.
-That way it could be easily used anywhere on the app.
+That way it could be easily be imported and used anywhere on the app.
 This component passes the props to the lat and long.
 The value for the lat and long is assigned when a plant is added or edited.

 ```javascript
 import React from 'react'